Assisting/tilty-cat/README.md

 Tilts the cat emoji to an arbitrary, user-supplied angle.

-Works with the Google graphics package for Go.
+Works with a mirror of the old Google graphics package for Go.
 Cat emoji now included.

-See it in action somewhere, sometime.
+See it in action at https://tiltycat.com/15.png